paypal/nemo-core/README.md

 Webdriver server you wish to use.
 Set as simply "localhost" if you are using a selenium-standalone driver on your local machine.
 Leave unset if you are using chrome or phantomjs on your local machine

-If you are using sauce labs, make sure to have the correct url like `"http://yourkey:yoursecret@ondemand.saucelabs.com:80/wd/hub"`
+If you are using sauce labs, make sure `targetServer` is set to correct url like `"http://yourkey:yoursecret@ondemand.saucelabs.com:80/wd/hub"`

 ### serverProps (optional/conditional)